-Rheumatoid arthritis affects each individual differently.
-In most people, joint symptoms may develop gradually over several years.
-In other people, rheumatoid arthritis may progress rapidly.
-A few people may have rheumatoid arthritis for a limited period of time and then enter a remission (a time with no symptoms).
+Rheumatoid arthritis affects everyone differently.
+In some people, joint symptoms develop over several years.
+In other people, rheumatoid arthritis symptoms progress rapidly.
+Many people have time with symptoms (flares) and then time with no symptoms (remission).

 What causes rheumatoid arthritis?

 The exact cause of rheumatoid arthritis is unknown.
 Researchers think it’s caused by a combination of genetics, hormones and environmental factors.

 Normally, your immune system protects your body from disease.
 With rheumatoid arthritis, something triggers your immune system to attack your joints.
 An infection, smoking or physical or emotional stress may be triggering.